Hope is a natural resource too.

 But, don’t forget, people power is real — and wherever you are.

-Hope is wherever you are, wherever we are, together, as a movement, standing right beside each other even when any one of us feels the most alone.
+Hope is wherever you are, wherever we are, together, as a movement, right beside each other even when any one of us feels the most alone.

 Amid the continent-spanning wildfire smoke and distressing trending headlines, there are genuine glimmers of hope for the future and many reminders of the power that we have to make a difference.

-For 50 years, Greenpeace has put hope into action with the backing of millions of supporters and, working alongside movement allies and local communities around the world, we have helped achieve meaningful victories, from thwarting nuclear weapons tests and winning a commercial whaling moratorium in the 1970s to being part of a landmark legal victory finding Shell liable for climate destruction in 2021.
+For more than 50 years, Greenpeace has put hope into action with the backing of millions of supporters and, working alongside movement allies and local communities around the world, we have helped achieve meaningful victories, from thwarting nuclear weapons tests and winning a commercial whaling moratorium in the 1970s to being part of a landmark legal victory finding Shell liable for climate destruction in 2021.
 If you ever need a reminder that people who believe in a green and peaceful future — and who are willing to take action — can change the world then please visit this timeline of Greenpeace victories over the years.

 Whenever you feel like challenges of the climate crisis are too big and the fossil fueled-powers who want to lock in the worst-case scenarios are too strong, draw strength from the words of Greenpeace founding member Dorothy Stowe: